mgxd/heudiconv/presentation.md

     if (11 <= s.dim3 <= 22) and (s.dim4 == 1) and ('dti' in s.protocol_name):
       info[dwi].append(s.series_id) # append if multiple scans meet criteria if (s.dim4 > 10) and ('taskrest' in s.protocol_name):
-      if s.is_motion_corrected: # motion corrected
+      if not s.is_motion_corrected: # not motion corrected
-        # catch
-      else:
-        # catch
 ```

-- Extract and label if resting state scans are motion corrected
+- Extract and label if resting state scans are not motion corrected

 ---
 ### Using custom formatting conditionally